Logo

 Effective supports:

-• Brain-based interventions like neurofeedback, QEEG brain mapping, and CALM PEMF®.
+• Brain-based interventions like CALM PEMF®

-And remember: Your calm is the medicine.
+Parent tip: Your calm is the medicine.
 The more regulated you are, the safer your child’s brain feels.

-• Regulate: Take a deep breath.
+• Regulate: Take a deep breath

 • Connect: “Ending is hard.
 Want a 2- or 5-minute timer?”